sammi-turner/Crab-BASIC/README.md

 ### Assignment operators

-Crab BASIC has no concept of nested expressions.
+Crab BASIC has no bracketed expressions or nesting.

 Variables are mutated by assignment, as shown in these examples.